MohamedBishar/VISITED-ADDRESS-SITE/README.md

 - Added a constructor function for tasks, with properties for task description and status (whether the task is done or not).

+- ## Added Method to Toggle Task Completion

+- Implemented a `toggleDone` method for the Task object.
+- This method allows users to mark tasks as completed or uncompleted.